Scenes 91 – 100

 Stunned, Cordelia gaped for a few seconds.
 “What is it…morning breath?”
 Lifting her other hand, she exhaled into it and then took a deep sniff noticing nothing.
 Because if it was not, there had better be a good explanation.

 Stiffening, Cordelia stared at his profile as he focused his gaze on their still joined hands.
 His words hit hard and there was no room for misinterpretation.
 They had breakup smeared all over them.
-Cordy put two and two together and came up with the only scenario that made sense.
+Cordy put two and two together jumping right to the only scenario that made sense.
 Buffy was out there.
 Angel had obviously been thinking about what they’d done and realized he wasn’t over Buffy.

 All Cordelia could think of was that she’d actually admitted her feelings of love to Angel.
-They had had sex: hot, spine-tingling sex.
+They had hot, spine-tingling sex.
+Despite it being her first time, Cordelia knew there was nothing bad about their experience together.
 Now he was trying to break up with her?
 Hell no. No one broke up with Cordelia Chase.
+No one.
 It was totally the other way around.
+She wasn’t about to give him a chance to call it a mistake.
+No way.

-“No, it’s not like you bit me,” Cordelia might’ve preferred something more visible to remind her that it never paid to let people know you cared.
-She tried not to let her anger show when she turned around to face him.
-Telling him, “I’m just a little sore in a few unmentionable places.”
+Maybe she should’ve told him the pain she was feeling now was far worse, as if he was reaching in to crush her heart with his bare fingers.
+“Only at first.
+It’s not like you bit me.
+I won’t have a scar.”
+Cordelia might’ve preferred something more visible to remind her that it never paid to let people know you cared.
+She tried not to let her anger show when faced him.
+Telling him, “I’m sore in a few unmentionable places.”

 Angel was visibly relieved.
-“It won’t always be that way.”
+“It won’t always be that way, Cordy.”

 “Not that you’ll ever know,” she snapped, slapping his hands away.
 So much for trying to control her anger.
+He looked confused by her outburst, but Cordelia didn’t stop her rant to ask herself why.
 “Tell me, Angel, do virgins really turn you on or do you just get off on damsels in distress?”

-“Just a goddamn minute,” Angel snatched her wrist as she stormed past him.
-He pulled her hard against him, his eyes dark with hurt and fury.
+Storming past him, Cordelia felt his hand close over her wrist.
+“What the hell?”
+Angel pulled her hard against him, his eyes dark with hurt and fury.
 “Buffy’s got nothing to do with this.”

 Cordelia slapped his chest hard, but he trapped her hand there against that wall of muscle and the thin layer of his shirt.
 “Hey!
 Let go, Brutus.”